HoKim98/HoKim98/README.md

 # 💖 Hello World 🤭

-I am in NetAI (Networked Artificial Intelligence Lab, GIST, South Korea) that defines and pioneers **`ABCD`**.
+I am in [NetAI (Networked Artificial Intelligence Lab, GIST, South Korea)](https://netai.smartx.kr/) that defines and pioneers **`ABCD`**.

-I am also a preliminary Entrepreneur+CEO of [`UlagBulag Village`](), which provides innovative solutions by dividing and conquering the entire data pipeline from Bare-metal to FaaS.
+I am also a preliminary Entrepreneur+CEO of [UlagBulag Village](https://ulagbulag.io/), which provides innovative solutions by dividing and conquering the entire data pipeline from Bare-metal to FaaS.

 - **A**I (Artificial Intelligence)
 - **B**lockchain